seniorweasel/NetPurifier/README.md

 # NetPurifier v0.1.0
 #### Internet Optimization/Proxy Toolkit

 NetPurifier is an internet optimization/proxy toolkit based on Shadowsocks Rust client.
-You can make your web experience less suck.
+(You can think like it's a shadowsocks-rust gui with several additional features) You can make your web experience less suck by using NetPurifier.
 The main goal of Netpurifier is providing a safer and less annoying internet experience.
 You can bypass geo-restrictions, block ads system-wide, block annoying stuff.

 Please note that this software has NO guarantee.